divyambajaj/importJiraToGithubIssues/README.md

 You'll need the exported `abc.xml` from JIRA to upload the issues to your GitHub repository using the GitHub API.

-Add the Exported `abc.xml` file to your codebase's root directory.
+Add the Exported `abc.xml` file to "importJiraToGithubIssues" root directory.

 ## Run the import to GitHub